 Weekly chapel is an important and integral part of teen life at BCA.
 Our own worship team, comprised of students and a professional musician mentor, leads the weekly worship.
 Chapel messages are brought by faculty, students, and special guests, and some services are reserved entirely for prayer and musical worship.
-Middle/High School Chapel is held weekly on Tuesday from 8:15-9:15.
-Students in the High School alternate Chapel with Mentor Groups.
-Below is the winter Chapel schedule.
+Middle/High School Chapel is held weekly on Tuesday from 8:20-9:15.
+Students in the High School and Middle School alternate Chapel with Mentor Groups.

 God’s truth is the foundation for everything that we teach.
 Bible classes are an important part of our academic curriculum at the Lower and Middle School levels, enabling students to develop biblical literacy and to discover foundational Scriptural concepts.
 At the High School level, students are challenged to go beyond the basics, developing a deep understanding of the historical context and diversity of the Christian Church, examining culture in the light of scripture, discovering the relevance and beauty of theology, and re-experiencing their faith in a fresh, thoughtful, and transformative way.
 High school Bible classes are integral to that process:

 - Sophomore: Psalms, Wisdom Literature & the Gospels